THE CAVES OF HABIKAH

 Next we broke camp and headed for the TAPline at breakneck speed, which doesn’t have to be too fast when the graded road you are driving on is rougher than the bedu tracks all around you.
 Still, it took until 9:30 PM to make Ar Ar, where we hit the sack in a new hotel, where Mahmoud talked the night clerk into giving us huge discounts.
 Everyone was dead tired.

-Next morning, after shakshuga (scrambled eggs with tomato and onion) at our favorite restaurant, we went to the airport where our friend Kahlid sped us through the multiple inspections.
+BONZAI PALM TREESNext morning, after shakshuga (scrambled eggs with tomato and onion) at our favorite restaurant, we went to the airport where our friend Kahlid sped us through the multiple inspections.
 Then we sat down for tea and struck up a conversation with a man who knows about a big dahl over 30 meters around. .
 "The hole is very deep, so deep that a truck tire at the bottom looks the size of a wedding ring," he told us.
+It was about the size of one of these tungsten rings.
 And on top of that, he claims it’s filled with palm trees which look like bonzais at such a distance....

 Here's our driver Saad Aslimi in

 approached the Habikah caves everyone was a bit nervous about the very

 real possibility of meeting up with a wolf at the end of some narrow